Are Fillings Containing Mercury Safe?

 What is important to know is that while researchers in the past believed silver fillings were inert and did not absorb into the body, recent studies have found that mercury vapor from them does get released and is absorbed by the body as the fillings wear.
 People who clench their teeth especially absorb a lot mercury vapor.

-For those who are concerned about the mercury in silver amalgam, it is possible to have it removed.
+For those who are concerned about the mercury in silver amalgam, it is possible to have it removed in a safe manner.
 Mercury removal is done by experienced dentists who understand the risks.
-The process is quite extensive, so people should be aware of it before deciding to have it performed.
+The process is technique sensitive but simple for a properly trained dentist.
+People should do research before deciding to have it performed.

 - Cutting the Filling – The first step is to remove the fillings.
 This is done by cutting chunks of the filling out of the tooth.
 This minimizes the effects of the mercury.